next»

 Engineer 2: Just adjust it by X and see if it works.
 Oh, and tell that to some physicist.
 They might find it interesting.

 In other words, we can solve problems without any advanced math, or with no math at all, as evidenced by the fact that the Egyptians were able to build the pyramids without even knowing Euclidean geometry.
 And with that I am not claiming that math is so insignificant, that it is not even good enough to serve as a tool for building stuff.
 Quite the contrary, I think that math is much more than just a simple tool.
-Thinking itself is mathematical.
 So going through any math textbook (and of course especially this one) would help you in ways that are much more vital than finding solutions to “complex” problems.

 Some people say that we don’t use maths in our daily life.
-But, if true, that is only because other people have solved all hard problems for us and the solutions are encoded on the tools that we use, however not knowing math means that you will be forever a consumer, bound to use those existing tools and solutions and thinking patterns, not being able to do many things on your own.
+But, if true, that is only because other people have solved all hard problems for us and the solutions are encoded on the tools that we use, however not knowing math means that you will be forever a consumer, bound to use those existing tools and solutions and thinking patterns, not being able to do anything on your own.

 And so “Who is this book for” is not to be read as who should, but who can read it.
-Then the answer is “everyone”.
+Then, the answer is “everyone”.

 About category theory